8K televisions soon banned in Europe because of their power consumption?

 The specialized site FlatpanelsHD has compiled a list of energy labels for 4K and 8K televisions currently on the market and the change in definition at least doubles energy consumption, for the same panel size.
 With the new scale, the 4K models should all generally remain in the nails, while all the 8K models should on the contrary exceed the limits imposed by Europe.

 Two 77-inch televisions, 4K on the left and 8K on the right.
-According to new legislation that could come into force in 2023, a 77-inch TV will not be able to exceed 148 W.
+According to new legislation that might come into force in 2023, a 77-inch TV will not be able to exceed 148 W.

 TCL told FlatpanelsHD that if the regulations came into force without modification, it would be the end of its 8K models.
 Samsung seems more optimistic, although the Korean notes that adapting 8K TVs to make them meet the maximum consumption limit would require great effort.
 We can imagine that compromises would be made on image quality, brightness being the main factor that increases the consumption of a TV and 8K models need significantly more lighting to offer the same level of brightness. .